 As South Africans, we are lucky to live in a truly rainbow nation.
-This term for our country’s multicultural diversity was coined by the former Archbishop, Desmond Tutu.
+This term for our country’s multicultural diversity and heritage was coined by the former Archbishop, Desmond Tutu.

 Heritage Day occurs on the 24th of September each year, and gives us an opportunity to reflect on and celebrate our heritage, our history, our beautiful land, and what it means to be a South African.

 Heritage Day was first observed in 1996 as a celebration to the newly formed democracy.
-Nelson Mandela shared, “When our first democratically elected government decided to make Heritage Day one of our national days, we did so because we knew that our rich and varied cultural heritage has a profound power to help build our new nation.”
+Nelson Mandela shared, “When our first democratically elected government decided to make it of our national days, we did so because we knew that our rich and varied cultural heritage has a profound power to help build our new nation.”

 For South Africans, can assist you to find the Gap Cover to suit your needs and your budget.
 For more information, please contact your intermediary today.